-For some time, in the UK, it has been argued that construction and engineering educators increasingly lack, but need; industrial experience (Porter, 1991, Graham, 2015).
+For some time, in the UK, it has been argued construction and engineering educators increasingly lack, but need; industrial experience (Porter, 1991, Graham, 2015).
 Indeed, the Royal Academy of Engineering (2014, p.21) highlight that “HE appointments are often driven by a need to improve the research profile of an institution and many academics are recruited on their research track record.”
 Yet, construction and engineering is a broad field with fragmentation of specialist areas of practice.
-This is also true for construction and engineering professionals that have their own specific specialist functions and areas of practice.
+This is also true for construction and engineering professionals with their own specific specialist functions and areas of practice.
 Educational support reflects these specialist areas and correspondingly requires input from those with industry experience.
 Yet, how construction and engineering education is delivered in UK HE has changed.

-In the 18th and 19th centuries, site based builders learnt experientially on a daily basis (Kealey, 2008).
+In the 18th and 19th centuries, site based artisans learnt experientially on a daily basis (Kealey, 2008).
 For some, night-classes, typically at Advanced Colleges of Technology, supplemented practical knowledge with theory (Kealey, 2008).
 Educationally, this was called the dual voluntary system (Snell, 1996), where experiential learning constituted the primary, or first order, educational focus (Snell, 1996).
-Conversely, today’s primary educational focus is theoretical, albeit delivered consistent with professional bodies’ competency based Chartership requirements.
-Some students follow internships, but most supplement this post-graduation by experiential learning via construction and engineering companies’ structured training agreements or work based learning.
-Otherwise, placements, sponsorship, part-time or sandwich courses, and even distance and online delivery provide such experience.
+Conversely, today’s primary educational focus in the UK is theoretical, albeit delivered consistent with professional bodies’ competency based Chartership requirements.
+Some students follow internships, but most supplement this post-graduation by experiential learning via construction and engineering companies’ structured training agreements or work-based learning.
+For other students, during their undergraduate education, it can be placements, sponsorship, part-time or sandwich courses, or distance and online delivery provide such experience.

 Historically, for the student experience, learners initially received ‘first’ hand industry practice, and more recently ‘second’ hand accounts through their tutors’ storytelling.
-Today, with current emphasis on recruiting Career Academics, the UK HE sector’s ability to provide even this ‘second’ hand account is challenged.
-Many students now only receive a ‘third hand’ account from lecturers with no industrial experience albeit who may have undertaken Continuing Professional Development (CPD) vis-à-vis consulting industry magazines and papers or through visits to construction and engineering work sites, to help contextualise delivery.
+Today, with current emphasis on recruiting Career Academics, many UK students only receive ‘third hand’ accounts from lecturers with no industrial experience albeit who may draw upon industry literature or visit construction and engineering project sites.